 Being a bronze awarded member of Athena SWAN recognises our institutional commitment to gender equality and ensures that our policies and processes reflect the best practices available within the sector.

 The University of Derby understands that pronouns matter and we would like to support applicants to feel comfortable to be their authentic selves.
 If during the recruitment process (from interview through to your first day) you would like us to inform the recruiting manager of your preferred pronouns please let us know by contacting email@example.com.

 Stonewall Diversity Champions

-We have won a prestigious national award for our commitment to social mobility at the UK Social Mobility Awards 2020.
+We are proud members of NEON and have previously won a national commitment to social mobility at the UK Social Mobility Awards.

 The Race Equality Charter provides a framework through which we work to identify and self-reflect on institutional and cultural barriers standing in the way of Black, Asian and Minority Ethnic staff and students.

 We are developing initiatives and solutions for action and intend to apply for a Bronze Race Equality Charter award in the near future.

 By joining the Race Equality Charter, we are committing to a set of guiding principles in how we approach race equality and how we address our culture going forward.